C6WX/Group-8/Anna Development journal.md

 - How to Make a Credits Menu in Unreal Engine 5 (2023) At: https://www.youtube.com/watch?v=LmLjLQbyq-4 (Accessed  21/05/2025).
 - How To Make Keycard Doors | Unreal Engine 5 Tutorial (2024) At: https://www.youtube.com/watch?v=d6PEmrdtUjM (Accessed  21/05/2025).
 - Learn How to Open and Close Doors in Unreal Engine 5 (2022) At: https://www.youtube.com/watch?v=O7vmp73ue4Y (Accessed  21/05/2025).
+- How to...
+Localized Volumetric Fog in Unreal Engine 5 (2023) At: https://www.youtube.com/watch?v=IWGujvx6sSg (Accessed  22/05/2025).

 ## Declared Assets
-Font was made by Morgan
+Font was made by Morgan Flaherty 2402419